 Here is a summary table of commonly used innovation metrics.

 It’s one thing to “feel like” your company is more innovative, but quite another to put numbers to those feelings.
 Innovation management software is the best way to ensure not only success in innovation campaigns but also to capture the statistics that show what you’re doing right.
-IdeaScale, the leader in innovation management software, invites you to get the Innovation Starter Kit and learn more.
+IdeaScale, the leader in innovation management software, invites you to get a demo and learn more.